-If after the screening process, a project is found to have potential risk and hazard impacts that exceed the District's recommended thresholds of significance, the user may choose to conduct site specific modeling for the proposed project.
+If after the screening process, a project is found to have potential risk and hazard impacts that exceed the lead agency's thresholds of significance, the user may choose to conduct site specific modeling for the proposed project.
 In this case, the user should apply the recommended modeling approach described in Section 4.0 of this document.
-The District provides a step-by-step approach to selecting the appropriate modeling guidelines are based on standard procedures developed by the California Office of Environmental Health Hazard Assessment (OEHHA) for toxicity values and age sensitivity, and are consistent with the most current risk assessment methodology and toxicity factors used in the District's Regulation 2, Rule 5: New Source Review of Toxic Air Contaminant.
+The District provides a step-by-step approach to selecting the appropriate modeling tools, modeling parameters, and responding to project-specific conditions.
+These modeling guidelines are based on standard procedures developed by the California Office of Environmental Health Hazard Assessment (OEHHA) for toxicity values and age sensitivity, and are consistent with the most current risk assessment methodology and toxicity factors used in the District's Regulation 2, Rule 5: New Source Review of Toxic Air Contaminant.
 Users may deviate from the methods described in the document as found necessary, for example, to factor in the amount of time that receptors spend indoors verses out-of-doors, provided such deviations are justified with scientific documentation.